kciomek/polyrun/README.md

 which is expected to be consistent and reduced (including Ax <= b to be full-dimensional ,i.e., its volume to be greater than 0).
 Such system describes a sampling space that can be defined using class _polyrun.constraints.ConstraintsSystem_.
-Its internal representation consists of matrices A, C and vectors b, d, and it can be constructed directly on them as well as on a set of constraints in form of LHS x _o_ RHS, where LHS is a matrix of coefficients, and _o_ represents constraint directions ("<=", "=>" or "=").
+Its internal representation consists of matrices A, C and vectors b, d. _ConstraintsSystem_ can be constructed directly on them as well as on a set of constraints in form of LHS x _o_ RHS, where LHS is a matrix of coefficients, and _o_ represents constraint directions ("<=", "=>" or "=").